The Feast Wagon

 SIMEON BARCLAY, DELAINE LE BAS, LUBAINA HIMID AND SUSAN WALSH

-In a series of new commissions, the exhibition explores the history of spectacular touring shows and the influence of cultural icons in the formation of personal and collective identity.
-Ideas of exchange, circulation and migration are considered through large-scale sculptural installations, painting, collage, video and textile works, alongside displays of archive material relating to John Robinson Whitley and an off-site billboard project which runs between the north and south of the city.
+Launched on Thursday 8 October 2016 and in a series of new commissions, the exhibition explored the history of spectacular touring shows and the influence of cultural icons in the formation of personal and collective identity.
+Ideas of exchange, circulation and migration were considered through large-scale sculptural installations, painting, collage, video and textile works, alongside displays of archive material relating to John Robinson Whitley and an off-site billboard project which ran between the north and south of the city.

-Across The Tetley’s First Floor Galleries, The Feast Wagon looks at identity and nationhood against a backdrop of today’s globalised contemporary art scene, with its international biennales and large-scale touring exhibitions such as the British Art Show.
+Across The Tetley’s First Floor Galleries, The Feast Wagon looked at identity and nationhood against a backdrop of today’s globalised contemporary art scene, with it’s international biennales and large-scale touring exhibitions such as the British Art Show.

-The exhibition includes work developed for the exhibition by artists Simeon Barclay, Delaine Le Bas, Lubaina Himid and Susan Walsh in response to research by Leeds-based researcher and writer Irfan Shah.
-Shah has extensively researched Louis Le Prince, the moving image pioneer and his brother-in-law, the Yorkshire industrialist John Robinson Whitley.
+The exhibition included work developed by artists Simeon Barclay, Delaine Le Bas, Lubaina Himid and Susan Walsh in response to research by Leeds-based writer Irfan Shah.
+Shah had extensively researched Louis Le Prince, the moving image pioneer and his brother-in-law, the Yorkshire industrialist John Robinson Whitley.

 Whitley was a local manufacturer based in premises just a stone’s throw from The Tetley, who styled himself as an ‘industrial PT Barnum’.

-The exhibition is accompanied by a curated selection of reading material within The Tetley’s Resource Space and a series of workshops and events.
-A publication with contributions from the show’s co-curators and exhibiting artists will be published during the exhibition.
+The exhibition was accompanied by a curated selection of reading material within The Tetley’s Resource Space and a series of workshops and events.
+A publication with contributions from the show’s co-curators and exhibiting artists was also published during the exhibition.